NicholasMoser/gnt4.online/docs/scon4_all_changes.md

     - No longer staggers or pushes block
     - Significantly stronger on hit and block
 - 4A
-    - DEF window starts frame 8 and ends frame 29 (animation ends frame 39) (TODO: Is this right?
-It also says 11-29 and anim end 49)
+    - DEF from frames 8-35, animation ends frame 52
     - Uses the same animation as 2X
 - Act4A can be subbed on the first frame only (TODO: was this always the case?)
 - 8B